rayferric/rayferric.github.io/public/posts/dithering-&-shaders/post.md

     </div>
 </div>

-As you can see, in such detailed images dithering result is almost indistinguishable from the original image.
+As you can see, in such detailed images dithering result is almost indistinguishable from the original image while naive color depth reduction resulted in some awful banding in the moonlight glimmer.
 Color depth in above example was reduced from 8 bits down to just 3, so dithering can also be used to compress pictures and this technique is indeed very often used to reduce size of GIFs.

 Ordered dithering is a technique pariticularly known for its broad use in the past when low color depth displays were commonly in use.
 It allowed human eye to perceive more colors than a screen was really able to support.
 It might not be obvious at first, but dithering is still commonly used even today in high fidelity computer graphics to reduce banding and low-precision artifacts, which turn out to appear even with the modern 8-bit displays.
 Ordered dithering is also a great way to obtain specific aesthetic in pixel art.